MMH at a glance

 Source World Health Organization WHO

-This translates to about one in every five women suffering during or after pregnancy in South Africa.
+In South Africa, about one in every five women suffering during or after pregnancy.

 Several studies on prevalence and determinants of common perinatal mental disorders in women in low and lower middle income countries are collated on our website.

 Who is at risk of perinatal mental health disorder?